 Everyone can get in on the artsy action through the Community Canvas Project.
 Large canvases are available to anyone who wants to paint on them, free of charge.
 At the end of the day they’ll be cut into smaller sections, stretched on frames and sold.

 The fair features a midway with carnival rides for all ages, games and snacks.
-Events throughout the week include a garden tractor pull, hay bale toss contest, rodeo and demolition derby, and the last day of the fair dawns with a 5K run.
+Events throughout the week include a garden tractor pull, hay bale toss contest, horse show and demolition derby, and the last day of the fair dawns with a 5K run.

 The 4-H animal displays are family favorites each year, showing off the chickens, goats, rabbits, cows and sheep raised by area children who proudly brought them to the fair with the hope of winning a ribbon.
 Please see the event website for the schedule for these events, bands and more.